Code-Institute-Submissions/web_studio/README.md

 and follow easy instructions on how to use services.
 Set MAILGUN_KEY variable into environmental variables, and use your test URL provided by MAILGUN.

+And you will need to create templates with templates_names and variables as per checkout/views.py appointments/views.py freelancers/views.py

 Please note that, when testing locally, you won't receive a confirmation email after purchase, as the app is sending email after webhook from Stripe is sent, confirming the successful payment.

-And you will need to mark appointment as paid for from within the admin, as we are marking it as paid for after successful webhook from Stripe as well.
+And you will need to mark appointment as paid for from within the admin, as we are marking it as paid for after successful webhook from Stripe as well, and localhost is not receiving webhooks from Stripe.